raman-99-code/portfolio/README.md

 Computational Physics
 -----------------

-Quantum Computing Enthusiast | Seeking Opportunities to Push the Boundaries of Technology
+Physics Student | Seeking Opportunities to Push the Boundaries of Technology

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [Portfolio](http://https://raman-99-code.github.io/portfolio/)